nfurmanczak/php_ContactForm/README.md

 # php_ContactForm

-HTML5 and PHP7.x form to save contact information in a mysql or mariadb database.
+HTML5 and PHP 7.x form to save contact information in a mysql or mariadb database.

 This project use bootstrap 4.x (css framework), jquery and some jquery plugins like datatable.
 All required files are integrated via a CDN.